 3 Star All Inclusive Hotel, Antigua

-Under a flamboyant tree, with the stars above, was my table set for one… this was a perfect start to the first night of my solo holiday in Antigua at the Hawksbill by Rex Resorts.
+Under a flamboyant tree, with the stars above, is a table set for one… what a perfect start to the first night of my solo holiday in Antigua at the Hawksbill by Rex Resorts.